| |

 Mordechai Eliashberg, son of Reb Yosef Rumsisker, was born in 1817

 Markil Kadishon.
-They had three sons, born in Kovno: Itzko (Yitzchak)-Leib
+They had three sons and two daughters born in Kovno: Itzko (Yitzchak)-Leib

 After the death of his wife Ester, Rabbi Mordechai remarried to Hadel